brentonk/ppp-replication/README.md

         ...
         Rscript 112-varimp.r 179

     These can be run in parallel on a cluster.
+See the example SLURM submission script, `112-varimp.slurm`.
 Output stored in `results/varimp`.

 14. `113-collect-varimp.r`: Collect results of variable importance analysis into a single file.
 Output: